writethedocs/www/docs/guide/writing/docs-principles.rst

 with the best access to in-demand information, and getting them to document it will help foster a *culture* of documentation.

-As well, documentation *readers* (i.e. users) should have clear avenues towards involvement in documentation.
+As well, documentation *readers* (i.e., users) should have clear avenues towards involvement in documentation.
 A good first step is to give readers the ability to offer feedback in the form of comments or suggestions.
-Allowing readers to edit documentation directly (e.g. in a wiki) can also be effective but must be weighed against the need and capacity for editorial oversight.
+Allowing readers to edit documentation directly (e.g., in a wiki) can also be effective but must be weighed against the need and capacity for editorial oversight.